 1791.
 This is what a standard-issue infantry weapon looked like in 1791:

-Now, I’m not saying this thing wouldn’t kill you, but the nastiest gun the authors of the Second Amendment had in mind fired an irregularly shaped, roundish ball of dubious ballistic properties down an un-rifled barrel, and if you were good with it you might hit something you were aiming at 100 yards away – maybe.
+Now, I’m not saying this thing wouldn’t kill you, but the nastiest gun the authors of the Second Amendment had in mind fired an irregularly shaped, roundish ball of dubious ballistic properties down an un-rifled barrel, and if you were good with it you might hit something you were aiming at 100 yards away – maybe. maybe 50.
 More to the point, you had to load these things by ramming various items in sequence down the barrel with a long rod, so if you were nice and calm, you could perhaps fire it three times in a minute – two, more likely.
 It’s thus been quipped that an 18th Century musket was a pretty good handle for a bayonet.
 Wade into a crowd by yourself with a musket, sans bayonet, and they’d beat you to death with their bare hands after you fired your first, possibly ineffective shot.